Anti-racism

 Overdrive is our largest collection of ebooks and downloadable audiobooks.
 Search for, check out, and download titles through our catalogue or the Library2Go website.
 Using a tablet or phone?
 Get the Libby by OverDrive App, find West Vancouver Memorial Library, and enter your barcode/PIN to log in.
 For more information visit or call the Help Desk.

-Access Information: Licensed for West Vancouver residents only.
+Access Information: Licensed for West Vancouver residents, students, and business owners only.

 New to OverDrive (Library2Go)?
 View a tutorial.